Phasis

 test262 coverage

-test262 is the official conformance test suite maintained by TC39.
-It is the canonical way to compare JavaScript engines.
+test262 is the official conformance test suite maintained by TC39 and the canonical way to compare JavaScript engines.

-test262.fyi runs the same suite daily against every production JS engine.
-The numbers below are from the latest published runs.
+For comparison, test262.fyi tracks the same suite against every production JS engine:

 EngineCompliance